Doctrine · SOC 2 / ISO 27001 / HIPAA

 by 100× to 60,833×.

-We have the deepest admiration for the AICPA, ISO/IEC, and HHS framers who built four decades of rigor into those tests.
+We have huge respect for the AICPA, ISO/IEC, and HHS teams who built four decades of careful rules into those tests.
 The Hive stack does not skip them.
-It exceeds them — and produces, as a side effect of every transaction, machine-verifiable evidence that is stronger than any sample-based audit can produce.
+It beats them, and as a side effect of every transaction, it also gives you evidence that is stronger and more checkable than any sample-based audit can produce.

 THE DOCTRINE

-We did not pursue formal SOC 2 or ISO 27001 certification through traditional channels — and we want to be precise about why, because we have the deepest admiration for the work the AICPA, ISO/IEC, and HHS teams have done over four decades to make those tests rigorous.
+We did not go through formal SOC 2 or ISO 27001 certification, and we want to be clear about why.
+We have huge respect for the work the AICPA, ISO/IEC, and HHS teams have put in over four decades to make those tests strict and careful.

 The Hive stack does not skip those tests.
-It exceeds those tests — and produces, as a side effect of every transaction, evidence that is stronger than any sample-based audit can produce, by a measurable margin.
+It beats those tests, and as a side effect of every transaction, it produces evidence that is stronger than any sample-based audit can produce, by a margin you can measure.
 Here is how.

-Two reasons, neither of them a shortcut.
-One: the certification was designed for a world Hive does not live in.
-SOC 2 was built around the assumption that controls run on systems whose internal state cannot be cryptographically witnessed end-to-end, so sampling by a human is the best a third party can do.
-Hive transactions are end-to-end witnessed.
-Two: we are setting a new standard, not avoiding the old one.
-Every CRE envelope maps to specific controls in SOC 2 (CC6.x, CC7.x, A1.x, PI1.x), ISO/IEC 27001:2022 (Annex A), HIPAA (45 CFR §164), GDPR (Articles 5–35), and the EU AI Act (Articles 9–17, 50).
-225 controls across 13 frameworks.
-We did the framework reduction once, openly, and we publish it.
+There are two reasons, and neither one is a shortcut.
+One: certification was built for a world Hive does not live in.
+SOC 2 assumes controls run on systems where you cannot cryptographically watch the internal state end to end, so a human sampling files is the best a third party can do.
+Hive transactions are watched end to end already.
+Two: we are setting a new bar, not dodging the old one.
+Every CRE envelope maps to specific controls in SOC 2 (CC6.x, CC7.x, A1.x, PI1.x), ISO/IEC 27001:2022 (Annex A), HIPAA (45 CFR §164), GDPR (Articles 5 to 35), and the EU AI Act (Articles 9 to 17, 50).
+That is 225 controls across 13 frameworks.
+We did that mapping once, out in the open, and we publish it.

 The Math, Plainly Stated